 Is it cheaper to insure a new car or a used vehicle?
-The answer may vary depending on make, model, and other factors.
+The answer may vary depending on your car's make, model, and other factors.

 If you’re deciding between a new and used car, the price may be one of your primary considerations.
 In that assessment, you should consider the vehicle list prices and the cost to maintain and insure the cars.
 Let’s break down average insurance policy costs for new and used vehicles.
 Compare below and decide which best fits your budget.